jennguyen1/nhuyhoa/README.md

 Welcome!

-This is my online notebook on topics such as statistics, programming, and life.
-Feel free to poke around.
+I find that for me food, statistics, and programming sparks joy.
+So I dedicated this website to those things.
 Thanks for stopping by!

 <http://jennguyen1.github.io/nhuyhoa/>